K. Radhakrishnan (police officer)

-Dr. K. Radhakrishnan, IPS (born 21 July 1958) is an Indian Police Service Officer of the batch of 1983, belonging to the Tamil Nadu Cadre.
-Currently, he is serving as the Director General of Police of the Civil Supplies, CID department of Tamil Nadu.
+Dr. K. Radhakrishnan, IPS (born 21 July 1958) is an Indian Police Service Officer of the batch of 1983, belonging to the Tamil Nadu Cadre and former Director General of Police of the Civil Supplies, CID department of Tamil Nadu from which he retired in 2017.

 Dr. K. Radhakrishnan did his PhD from the Department of Criminology from the University of Madras for seminal research on 'Tactical and Strategic Police Response to Communal Violence: Coimbatore, a case study', in October 2009.
 He received the Queen's Award for Innovation in Police Training and Development in 2002 and 2004.

 Education

 Growing up in the semi-urban town and municipality of Srivilliputhur, Radhakrishnan was the youngest child of a family of seven.
 He attended the Government Higher Secondary School in Ammapatti, Srivilliputhur.
 He majored in English for his undergraduate study in St. Johns College, Palayamkottai, Tirunelveli.
 Later pursued a Master of Science in Chemistry from Madurai University and graduated in 1979.

 He took up a brief stint in teaching in one of the first schools to be established in Panaikulam (the school is now run by the government under the name Bahurdeen Government Higher Secondary School) while preparing simultaneously for the All India Competitive Civil Services Examination.

 Later on in his police career, Radhakrishnan was awarded a Doctorate of Philosophy for seminal research on "Tactical and Strategic Police Response to Communal Violence: Coimbatore, a case study" by the University of Madras in October 2009.